fauziihzar/olist-ecommerce-sql-powerbi/README.md

 - **8.22 days average delay**
 - **153 days maximum delay**

-This indicates that although most delivered orders arrive on time, a smaller group of late orders can experience substantial delivery gaps.
+Although most delivered orders arrive on time, a smaller group of late orders can experience substantial delivery delays.

-> Note: **Average Delivery Time (12.41 days)** measures the total time from purchase to delivery, while **Average Delay (8.22 days)** measures how late an order arrived compared with its estimated delivery date.
+> **Note:** Average Delivery Time (12.41 days) measures the time from purchase to customer delivery, while Average Delay (8.22 days) measures how late an order arrived compared with its estimated delivery date.
 These are different metrics.

 ### 4. Delivery Performance Is Associated With Customer Satisfaction